publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptIV/ch1608/m__us_usc_t10_s16201.md

             (C) the participant shall be subject to such active duty requirements as may be specified in the agreement and to active duty in time of war or national emergency as provided by law for members of the Ready Reserve; and

-            (D) the participant shall agree to serve, upon successful completion of the program, one year in the Selected Reserve for each six months, or part thereof, for which the stipend is provided.
+            (D) the participant shall agree to serve, upon successful completion of the program, one year in the Ready Reserve for each six months, or part thereof, for which the stipend is provided, to be served in the Selected Reserve or in the Individual Ready Reserve as specified in the agreement.

     (d)  __Registered Nurses in Critical Specialties__  __.—__